-I recently serviced a lovely Denon DP-30L direct-drive turntable and decided to spread the word a little about this great deck.
+I just serviced this lovely Denon DP-30L direct-drive turntable and want to spread the word about this great deck.

-Denon’s DP-30L is an excellent turntable with great features like a quality motor, solid chassis and excellent speed-control circuitry.
+The Denon DP-30L is an excellent turntable with a good feature set, quality motor, solid chassis and excellent speed control circuitry.
 The DP-30L weighs in at just under 10kg, much more than today’s lightweight decks.
-This deck also has commendably low wow and flutter.
-This is in part due to Denon’s use of unique speed control methodology.
+This deck also exhibits commendably low wow and flutter, in part due to Denon’s unique speed control methodology.

 Drive system: AC servo motor, direct drive

 The motor isn’t quite as hefty as the motors of older Denon decks like the SL-7D, but it’s still a decent design and should last for many years.